pec1985/TiDraggable/ios/README.md

 ## Event Listeners

 1. start: will fire on touch start
-2. stop: will fire on when the view has finished moving
+2. end: will fire on when the view has finished moving

 ## Infinite Scroll View Properties: